alexfoxy/lax.js/README.md

 # lax.js

-Simple & light weight (2kb minified & zipped) vanilla javascript plugin to create beautiful animations when you scrolllll!
+Simple & light weight (2kb minified & zipped) vanilla javascript plugin to create *smooth* & beautiful animations when you scrolllll!
 Harness the power of the most intuitive interaction and make your websites come alive!

 [>>> DEMO <<<](https://alexfox.dev/lax/)